-We work regularly with both a psychotherapist and a neuroscientist.
-These practices take place through therapeutic training, embedded reflective practice, clinical supervision and mindfulness workshops.
+Colleagues engage in therapeutic training, embedded reflective practice, clinical supervision and mindfulness workshops.

 By actively involving family members, friends or peers that our young people engage with we are able to work together and offer the best possible support.
 Our resident’s co-design their support sessions to make them feel comfortable and they’re consulted on any changes to their home.

 Made up of 29 single women aged between 16 and 25 who live in a combination of self-contained bedsits and rooms with shared facilities, Ty Seren provides a sense of community and belonging.